Ilmenau station: Station building

+In the summer of 2010, after the city bought the reception building, the reconstruction and renovation (called Terminal A of the Ilmenau Technology Terminal) began.
+This was supplemented by a two-story extension in the northern area designed in modern glass architecture and a staircase as a southern extension.
+In the second construction phase, a commercial building was added to the south of the staircase by 2013 (called Terminal B).
+The renovation of the main building and the construction of the extension were followed by a redesign of the surrounding area and forecourt, which was completed in spring 2014.
+The reception building currently houses a waiting room, a taxi service, a bicycle shop and various offices.
+In December 2017, the South Thuringia Railway opened a ticket office in the station, as planned in the tender for the South Thuringia diesel network.
+In July 2017, construction of another commercial building (called Terminal C) began east of the reception building, which was opened in January 2019 together with a connecting bridge over the railway tracks to Terminal A, which is not open to the public.

 Rail services

 Current passenger services

-20 services are currently operated daily with Stadler-Regio-Shuttles in double sets (150 seats and room for 180 standees) and Bombardier Itino (120 seats) diesel multiple units from Ilmenau station, which take about an hour to reach Erfurt Hauptbahnhof.
+20 services are currently operated daily with Stadler-Regio-Shuttles in double sets (150 seats and room for 180 standees) from Ilmenau station, which take about an hour to reach Erfurt Hauptbahnhof.
 They are operated every hour by Erfurter Bahn, although there are no services at night between 1:00 am and 4:00 am.
 These services start and end at the station.
 Passenger numbers vary between 800 and 1000 per day.

 Railway traffic continues to play an important role in Ilmenau, as many of the 7,000 students at the Technical University travel by train.
-Since 2009, the student of the Technical University of Ilmenau and other Thuringian universities can use the Semesterticket Thüringen on all regional rail services in Thuringia for €24.90 per semester.
+Since 2009, the student of the Technical University of Ilmenau and other Thuringian universities can use the Semesterticket Thüringen on all regional rail services in Thuringia for €49 per semester.

 Current freight operations

 Until 2016, garbage was loaded on freight trains by Rennsteigbahn in Ilmenau and transported to the waste incineration plant in Leuna.
 In addition to the daily garbage traffic, the Deponie Wolfsberg (Wolfsberg landfill) near Wümbach is also slowly being transferred.
 There are also occasional trains carrying timber that pass through Ilmenau on the way out of the Thuringian Forest.
 V 100 diesel locomotives are usually used for hauling freight trains.